furry13/draft-buraglio-deprecate7050/draft-buraglio-deprecate7050.md

 ### Definition of secure channel {#secure-channel-def}

 [RFC7050] requires a node's communication channel with a DNS64 server to be a "secure channel" which it defines to mean "a communication channel a node has between itself and a DNS64 server protecting DNS protocol-related messages from interception and tampering."
-This need is redundant when another communication mechanism of IPv6-related configuration, specificly Router Advertisements, can already be defended against tampering by RA Guard [RFC6105].
+This need is redundant when another communication mechanism of IPv6-related configuration, specifically Router Advertisements, can already be defended against tampering by RA Guard [RFC6105].
 Requiring nodes to implement two defense mechanisms when only one is necessary when [RFC8781] is used in place of [RFC7050] creates unnecessary risk.

 ### Secure channel example of IPsec